sassoftware/vi-solution-extensions/examples/linked-attachments/README.md

 ### Example Files

-* [document-manager-integration.ts](projects/components/src/lib/document-manager-integration.ts) - Contains 3 example methods detailing the objects required by VI to register and apply the document managers to the attachment managers dropdown list and the handling of linked attachments after they have been selected.
+* [document-manager-integration.ts](projects/components/src/lib/document-manager-integration.ts) - Contains three example methods detailing the objects required by SAS Visual Investigator to register and apply the document managers to the attachment manager's drop-down list, as well as the handling of linked attachments after they have been selected.

-* [app.module.ts](projects/components/src/app.module.ts) - Details how the solution can register external document managers with VI.
-It uses the VI API to register any document managers configured in document-manager-integration.ts.
+* [app.module.ts](projects/components/src/app.module.ts) - Details how the solution can register external document managers with SAS Visual Investigator.
+It uses the SAS Visual Investigator API to register any document managers configured in [document-manager-integration.ts](projects/components/src/lib/document-manager-integration.ts).

 ## How to  use